Skip to content

 What does this guide install?

-What can I do with Custom Firmware?
+What can I do with custom firmware?

 • Customize your HOME Menu with user-created themes and splash screens